 How to Choose a Blogging Platform

-Let's take a look at some essential features that you might need for your blog.
-You can use this list when evaluating different blogging platforms.
+But what you're willing and able to pay is just the first of many important decisions.
+Let's take a look at some other features you might need for your blog.
+This can help you compare different blogging platforms.

 Themes and Templates

 Themes and templates allow you to customize a blog quickly and easily.
 When looking at different blogging platforms, check out their selection of themes and templates.